Redesigning a Service Trading App: A UX Case Study

 When given the 2nd task, our participants became confused once they tried to message the other user.
 Our 1st iteration only had the option to send a pre-written message, “Hi, I’m interested.”, which is something the participants were not used to.
 They also said they wanted more freedom when choosing what to message another user.

 We fixed this by giving our users more freedom when sending the initial message to another user, while still keeping it simple and fairly effortless.
 We added a “Quick Messages” feature which allows the user to select 1 of 4 pre-written messages or type out their own message.
 The inspiration for this design decision came from Instagram story’s “Quick Reactions” feature.

 Our final prototype takes the user through the onboarding process to purchasing a dog walking service and confirming that it’s been completed.
 Check it out here!

 Final Thoughts and Future Steps

 This project was definitely a challenge but a very rewarding one.
 Three weeks was obviously not enough time to redesign all the screens for twoPLUGS’ iOS app, however, we believe that we tackled the project successfully.
 Our prototype met the needs of our user persona by being simple, trustworthy, informative, and intuitive.
-If given more time, we would love to explore the service seller’s side of the story — the user flow for selling a service to another a user — as well as the flows for posting an offer and a need.
+If given more time, we would love to explore the service seller’s user flow for selling a service to another user, as well as the flows for posting an offer and a need.